-Not at present.
-There will be many opportunities for you to contribute your perspective to group discussions, and it may be that your course director may join those group discussions as an equal participant.
-If you have previously chosen the “certificate option” on an in-person V&A Academy art history course, that option is not currently available on online courses.
+No. There will be many opportunities for you to contribute your perspective to group discussions, and it may be that your course director may join those group discussions as an equal participant.
+If you have previously chosen the 'certificate option' on an in-person V&A Academy art history course, that option is not currently available on online courses.

 Can under-18s attend V&A Academy online courses?

 No. Owing to data protection rules, we regret that we are unable to accept students under 18 at this time.
-Find out more about V&A's programmes for young people here.
+Find out more about V&A's programmes for young people.

 Can I opt out of group discussions?

-Yes.
-You are not obliged to participate in group discussions, or to submit questions during question and answer sessions.
-Manage notifications in Microsoft Teams here.
+Absolutely.
+You are not obliged to participate in group discussions, or to submit questions during question-and-answer sessions.
+Find out how to manage notifications in Microsoft Teams.

 How do I access my course?

 V&A Academy online is a closed learning environment built using Microsoft 365 software, including Microsoft Teams.
 Each class exists as a 'Team' within that environment.
-To access your class, you will need to log in to Microsoft Teams, which you can do through a web browser or a dedicated app.
-We will send you login details shortly before your course is due to begin, along with full instructions on how to get going.
+To access your class, you will need to sign in to Microsoft Teams.
+We will send you sign in details shortly before your course is due to begin, along with full instructions on how to get going.

 How do I reset my password?

-If you have forgotten your password, email firstname.lastname@example.org with the words 'Forgotten password' in the subject line, and we will send you a temporary replacement.
-This may take up to 12 hours, and password resets may not be available outside of GMT office hours.
+If you have forgotten your password, email email@example.com with the words 'Forgotten password' in the subject line, and we will send you a replacement.
+This may take up to 12 hours, and password resets may not be available outside of UK office hours.

 Is my computer powerful enough?

 If your computer is less than 10 years old, it should be powerful enough for you to watch video lectures and access additional materials and discussions.
-Microsoft Teams requires no more than any other video call software, so if you have used other platforms such as Zoom, Google Hangout or Skype video, your computer will be powerful enough.
+Microsoft Teams requires no more computer power than any other video call software, so if you have used other platforms such as Zoom, Google Hangout or Skype video before, your computer will be powerful enough.

-There is a full list of Microsoft Teams technical requirements here.
+See a full list of Microsoft Teams technical requirements.

 How fast does my broadband need to be?

 Microsoft Teams will adapt to make sure that you get the best possible experience.
 However, to make sure you can see and hear your video lectures clearly, it's good to have a download speed of over 2MBps.
-Check your broadband speed here.
+Check your broadband speed with the Which? website.

 Do I need a webcam?